CSS preprocessors are awesome. You should use them.

-This article is about how to quickly use LESS while developing in WordPress.
+This article is about how to quickly implement LESS within your development for WordPress.

 But first, what is LESS?